flo-hame/go-map-functions/README.md

 ```

 ### Using Field Mapping
-Doc will be comming soon...
+Doc will be coming soon...